 Central College Abroad provides students with a truly unique opportunity to begin their French immersion experience with a language orientation prior to the start of formal classes.
-This orientation consists of a traditional program orientation accompanied by language courses tailored to all language levels.
+This orientation module consists of a traditional program orientation accompanied by language courses tailored to all language levels.
 Service-learning placements with local non-profit organizations also begin during the language orientation.

 Language orientation module

 Students attend French grammar classes Monday through Friday at the École Étoile French language institute.
 Courses meet three hours a day for approximately two weeks in the fall and two hours a day for approximately four weeks in the spring.
 Students also participate in language workshops in the afternoons.

 Language coursework taken during this portion of the program will be transcribed as a separate term, and the credits earned for this language orientation will not be counted in the credit hour limits for the semester.
 Coursework is taught in French and worth three credits.

 Further cultural orientation is provided under the guidance of the Paris resident director, including informational meetings, comparative cultural discussions, excursions and onsite visits.